 But first, we’ve got to talk about a little car company from Great Britain that just won’t quit, even after their factory was bombed by Nazis on this day in 1940.
 Alvis Car Company was originally founded as an engine and carburetor and engine maker under the name TG John and Co in 1919.
 Two years later the name was changed to Alvis by Geoffry De Freville, who designed the company’s successful first engine.

 Why Alvis?
 Great question!
 Was it because de Freville combined the words Aluminum and “vis,” which means strength in Latin?
-No. Was the company named after Alvis, the mythological weaponsmith of Norse legend?
+No. Did he name it after Alvis, the mythological weaponsmith of Norse legend?
 No, again.
 In fact, according to de Freville himself, he chose the name simply because it could be pronounced in any language.
 Now, that says something about this dude’s goals, you know, taking over the world, at least the car world.

-Well fast forward about 20 years and some demonic chap named Adolf Hitler is now the one trying to take over the world.
+Well fast forward about 20 years from the naming of the company and some demonic chap named Adolf Hitler is now the one trying to take over the world.
 In his efforts to do so, the Nazi Luftwaffe drops bombs on the Alvis car plant in Coventry, England.
-At the time of course, it was manufacturing vehicles and other items for military purposes, including subcontracting rolls-royce airplane engines.
+At the time of course, it was manufacturing vehicles and other items for military purposes, including building Rolls-Royce airplane engines.

 With the factory heavily damaged, automobile production wouldn’t start again until nearly the end of 1946, some one and a half-ish years after Hitler finally killed himself.
 That prick.